rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 # Introduction

 What a year has this been for Rotki!
-With less than two days left in 2019 this post is meant to highlight the biggest things that happened in the project during the past 12 months, what we have achieved and look to what is coming in the future.
+With less than two days left in 2019 this post is meant to highlight the biggest things that happened in the project during the past 12 months, list what we have achieved and look to what is coming in the future.

 # Year In Review